na-na-hi/renget/archive/guier.md

 ***
 ####->What Is Star Citizen/SQ42?<-

-Star Citizen is an ambitious kickstarter videogame project built on a fork of the CryEngine (now officially dubbed StarEngine) that consists of an MMO and singleplayer space opera, first announced on October 10th, 2012, at GDC by Chris Roberts, creator of the Wing Commander game series.
+Star Citizen is an ambitious kickstarter videogame project  that consists of an MMO and singleplayer space opera built on a fork of the CryEngine, now officially dubbed StarEngine, first announced on October 10th, 2012 at GDC by Chris Roberts, creator of the Wing Commander game series.
 Later that month, on October 18th, the [Star Citizen Kickstarter page](https://www.kickstarter.com/projects/cig/star-citizen) was officially launched, and quickly met its initial funding goal of $2 million.
 After the Kickstarter campaign reached its goal and beyond, CIG transferred the project to their own website, where it continues fundraising today primarily through ship sales—or "pledges," if you will.

 The MMO portion of Star Citizen, the "**[Persistent Universe](https://starcitizen.tools/Persistent_Universe)**", is an immersive open world space sim  PvPvE sandbox, that is currently still in its alpha development phase.
 The PU consists of 100 player cap servers and one explorable star system called **Stanton** that is home to:
->3 Planets.
->1 Gas giant.
+>4 Planets, 1 of them being a Gas giant.
 >4 Handcrafted explorable cities per planet, including a floating city in the gas giant.
 >12 Moons, 3 in orbit per planet.
 >4 Orbital stations, and 16 more within [Lagrange points](https://starcitizen.tools/Lagrangian_point).

-Along with derelict outposts of various types, [caves](https://starcitizen.tools/Caves_and_caverns), small underground facilities, [a prison](https://starcitizen.tools/Prison), and an outlaw space station called [Grim Hex](https://starcitizen.tools/Grim_HEX).
-You can visit all these seamlessly without any loading screens, flying around in your ship, or walking in first person.
+Along with derelict outposts of various types, [caves](https://starcitizen.tools/Caves_and_caverns), small underground facilities, derelict settlements, [a prison](https://starcitizen.tools/Prison), and an outlaw space station called [Grim Hex](https://starcitizen.tools/Grim_HEX).
+You can visit all these seamlessly without any loading screens.
 There are over [100 flyable ships/variants](https://starcitizen.tools/Purchasing_ships), that can be bought for [in-game currency](https://starcitizen.tools/Alpha_UEC).
-The game currently offers a few different professions, with various levels of polish and depth that I've given a brief rundown further on here.
+The game currently offers a few different professions, with various levels of polish and depth that I've given a brief rundown further down below.

-As it stands, **there is no solid release date** for any "official" persistent universe launch, as we are still waiting on many more features, along with [core backend networking technology](https://youtu.be/cVvp1b7thzw?t=65) to allow multiple game servers to work simultaneously in a "server mesh" ([recently unveiled a working prototype here](https://youtu.be/xKWa4WoTkV4?t=5140)) that will enable for far more content such as more star systems and players within the same game shard, and far better server performance.
+As it stands, **there is no solid release date** for any "official" persistent universe launch, as we are still waiting on many more features, along with [core backend networking technology](https://youtu.be/cVvp1b7thzw?t=65) to allow multiple game servers to work simultaneously in a "server mesh" ([recently unveiled a working prototype here](https://youtu.be/xKWa4WoTkV4?t=5140)) that will enable CIG to add far more content, such as additional star systems and players within the same game shard.
 [This recent video shows off what StarEngine can currently do](https://www.youtube.com/watch?v=nWm_OhIKms8), but it's far from finished.

 **[Squadron 42](https://starcitizen.tools/Squadron_42)** is a cinematic single-player campaign that takes place in the [Vega](https://starcitizen.tools/Vega_system) and [Odin](https://starcitizen.tools/Odin_system) Star Systems, set before the events of the persistent universe.
 Chris Roberts said himself that SQ42 will be "this generation's wing commander", and has, for the most part, been the main development focus of CIG.
 SQ42 boasts an impressive A-list Hollywood cast with actors such as Gary Oldman, Mark Hamill, Gillian Anderson, Mark Strong, Andy Serkis, John Rhys-Davies, and more.

-As of Citizencon 2023, [CIG has announced SQ42 is now "feature complete"](https://www.youtube.com/watch?v=IDtjzLzs7V8) and has entered its polish phase, **but has yet to provide a release date**.
+As of Citizencon 2023, [CIG has announced SQ42 is now "feature complete"](https://www.youtube.com/watch?v=IDtjzLzs7V8) and has entered its polish phase, **but has yet to provide a solid release date**.
 ***
 ***
 ###->What is there to do in-game?<-
-There is actually quite a bit to do right now, **assuming the servers cooperate**.
+There is actually quite a bit to do right now, **barring any unforeseen bugs and glitches**.
 I will list out the current professions here, with a brief summary for each, and let you decide on what sounds more appealing.

 !!! note Missions can be accessed in your Mobi-Glass's "Contract" manager app.
 Try them all to see what you like, and don't burn yourself out on just doing one mindless grind for money.
 These can all be done solo.

 - **[Mining](https://starcitizen.tools/Mining)**

 Since first being introduced in patch 3.2.0, mining has so far been the most fleshed-out game loop.
-It includes solo mining with the [Prospector](https://starcitizen.tools/Prospector), multicrew mining in the [MOLE](https://starcitizen.tools/MOLE), ground vehicle mining with the [ROC](https://starcitizen.tools/ROC), and FPS mining with the [Multi-tool](https://starcitizen.tools/Pyro_RYT_Multi-Tool)'s [mining attachment](https://starcitizen.tools/OreBit_Mining_Attachment) in caves.
+This entails solo mining with the [Prospector](https://starcitizen.tools/Prospector), multicrew mining in the [MOLE](https://starcitizen.tools/MOLE), ground vehicle mining with the [ROC](https://starcitizen.tools/ROC), and FPS mining with the [Multi-tool](https://starcitizen.tools/Pyro_RYT_Multi-Tool)'s [mining attachment](https://starcitizen.tools/OreBit_Mining_Attachment) while exploring caves.

-You start by going to a planet, moon, or asteroid belt, scanning for mineable deposits, cracking and extracting the materials, refining them at a dedicated [refinery station](https://starcitizen.tools/Refinery_Deck), and finally hauling the refined material on a cargo ship to sell.
-You have an assortment of [mining gadgets](https://starcitizen.tools/Mining_gadget), [modules](https://starcitizen.tools/Mining_module), and [lasers](https://starcitizen.tools/Mining_laser) to help you break a valuable rock, depending on its size and mass.
+You start off by going to a planet, moon, or asteroid belt (or cave if FPS mining), scanning for mineable deposits, cracking and extracting the materials, refining them at a dedicated [refinery station](https://starcitizen.tools/Refinery_Deck), and finally hauling the refined material on a cargo ship to sell.
+You have an assortment of [mining gadgets](https://starcitizen.tools/Mining_gadget), [modules](https://starcitizen.tools/Mining_module), and [lasers](https://starcitizen.tools/Mining_laser) to help you break valuable rocks, depending on its size and mass.

 - **[Salvage](https://starcitizen.tools/Salvage)**

 Salvage in Star Citizen was recently introduced earlier this year in patch 3.18.
 You can solo salvage with the [Vulture](https://starcitizen.tools/Vulture) or multicrew in the [Reclaimer](https://starcitizen.tools/Reclaimer).
 There are salvage claims (legal or illegal) in the contracts manager that require you to pay a small fee for the rights and location of the derelict ship, or you can salvage any player abandoned ships you find loitering around.

-The 3 current steps to this profession right now are stripping components, weapons, and cargo from a derelict ship, then scraping off its hull with your salvage ship and being rewarded with valuable "[Recyclable Material Composite](https://starcitizen.tools/Recycled_Material_Composite)," to be sold.
-Afterwards, you break down the ship into multiple pieces and start disintegrating the ship parts and that will reward you with Construction Material.
+The 3 current steps to this profession right now are: stripping components, weapons, and cargo from a derelict ship, then scraping off its hull with your salvage ship and being rewarded with valuable "[Recyclable Material Composite](https://starcitizen.tools/Recycled_Material_Composite)," to be sold.
+Afterwards, you break down the ship into multiple pieces and start disintegrating them into [Construction Material](https://starcitizen.tools/Construction_Materials).

 - **[Cargo Hauling](https://starcitizen.tools/Cargo)**